-Tea Tree Oil (Melaleuca Alternifolia) - Tea tree oil, a powerful antibiotic, is known as the "oil of first aid".
-It is useful in treating fungal, bacterial, and viral infections.
-Tea tree oil is good for cracked rough skin, acne, burns, sores, boils, warts, blisters, chilblains, sunburn, athlete’s foot, toenail fungus, herpes, fever blisters, insect bites, bee stings, varicose veins, dandruff, itchy scalp conditions, yeast infections, and blemishes caused by chicken pox or shingles.
+Tea tree oil is known as the "oil of first aid".
+It is externally and is useful for treating fungal, bacterial, and viral infections.
+Tea tree oil is good for cracked rough skin, skin problems like acne, burns, sores, boils, warts, blisters, chilblains, sunburn, athlete’s foot, toenail fungus, herpes, fever blisters, insect bites, bee stings, varicose veins, dandruff, itchy scalp conditions, yeast infections, and blisters caused by chicken pox or shingles.

-Tea tree oil is an immuno-stimulant.
-Inhaling vapors from the oil can help sooth colds, whooping cough, tuberculosis, asthma, and bronchitis symptoms.
+Tea tree essential oil can stimulate the whole immune system into action.
+Inhaling vapors from tea tree essential oil can help sooth colds, whooping cough, tuberculosis, asthma, and bronchitis symptoms.
 For treating respiratory problems, use tea tree oil in a steam tent, a hot bath, or inhale vapors directly from the bottle.
-The fresh scent is very pleasant with marvelous head clearing effects.
+The fresh scent is pleasant with marvelous head clearing effects.
 Tea tree oil may also be mixed with a carrier oil and massaged into the chest area for night time relief.

 To treat external skin problems (but not open sores or deep puncture wounds), apply the oil at 70% to 100% strength at least two times a day.
 For acne, dilute tea tree oil with a carrier such as grape seed oil.
 For use in the treatment of toenail fungus, apply at full strength.
 Tea tree oil causes less of a stinging sensation than some other antiseptics.